AlexLiumq/gitskills/README.md

 # gitskills
-Create branch dev new branch AND simple
+Create branch dev new branch AND double